 INTERNAL LABOUR PARTY ELECTIONS 2022

 There will be a large number of national-level, internal Labour Party elections happening in 2022, which constitute a crucial opportunity for the left to rebuild power in the party.
-Positions where Momentum are likely to support candidates up include the following:
+Positions where Momentum are likely to support candidates include the following

 - CLP representatives (9 positions available, elected by single transferable voting)

 - The Welsh representative, elected by Welsh members

 - Youth, Disabled and BAME members’ representatives, elected by a 50/50 electoral college (50% trade unions, 50% members from the respective groups)